gher-uliege/Diva-User-Guide/readme.md

 2. Progressively add commands such as `\index{key-word}` to build a consistent index.

-3. English: try to stick to British English
+3. English: try to stick to British English.

 ## Related projects